mbychkovskiy/vcf_upload_cwl_pipeline/README.md

 #  path: pgp3140_wgs_rtg1997.tar.gz
 ```

-2. Run cwl pipeline for the dataset located on the server.
+2. Run cwl pipeline for the dataset archive located on the server.
 In this case place archive to the same folder with cwl pipeline.
 ```
 cwl-runner forome_vcf_upload_archive.cwl inp-job.yml
 ```